VitorVilela7/SMW-SA1-Pack/readme.txt

-Unlike the first version of the SA-1 PATCH, this one is much more complex because of the various RAM remapping, not counting the different ROM mapping.
+Unlike the first version of the SA-1 PATCH, this one is much more complex because of the various RAM remapping, not counting the whole new ROM mapping (SA-1 ROM).

 In other words, in order to making anything SA-1 compatible, you will need to change: